wgroeneveld/brainbaking/content/post/drawing-week-04.md

 Doing these exercises gave me a real boost in confidence and motivated me to draw even more.
 I even started enjoying the use of a pencil - soft shading is nice and not doable with a pen!

+Read more on how to draw better in Jen Review's [How to Draw Better](https://www.jenreviews.com/how-to-draw-better/) blog post.